 Link in the SMS message

-In addition to regular text, you can add emoticons and shorten links using the cut.li shortening service.
+In addition to regular text, you can add emoticons and shorten links using the cut.li link shortening service.
 Short URLs save valuable characters in messages, add files, and direct recipients to websites.
 They are also used to analyse the effectiveness of SMS campaigns.
 You will learn more about short links in the 9th episode of the guide.

 You can also add an opt-out link to each message.
 This is an individual link, thanks to which the recipient will be automatically unsubscribed from your contact group or newsletter in the SMSAPI Customer Portal.
 You will learn more about opt-out links in the 4th episode.